-We protect your personal information according to strict standards of security and confidentiality.
-These standards apply to both our physical facilities and any online services we may provide.
-We maintain physical, electronic and procedural safeguards that comply with federal standards to guard consumer information.
+We maintain physical, electronic and procedural safeguards intended to protect consumer information.
 We permit only authorized individuals, who are trained in the proper handling of individual personal information and need to access this information to do their job, to have access to this information.
+Despite the security measures that we have put in place, no such measures can guarantee security or protect against unauthorized activity.